utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-server-responses.md

 1. On the **Stubs** tab, under **Server Stubs**, select the server response you want to make active.
 1. Turn on the **Set as active** toggle.

-A checkmark appears next to the server response to indicate it is active.
+A checkmark appears next to the server response to indicate it's active.
 All other server responses are set to inactive.

 > You can also make a server response active or inactive by hovering over it and selecting the checkmark icon.